-- There are many good examples (LT&C examples) in the world, where tourism is supporting the establishment, development and management of protected areas by means of finances, education or political action.
+- There are many good examples (we call them LT&C-Examples) in the world, where tourism is supporting the establishment, development and management of protected areas by means of finances, education or political action.

 - LT&C is a facilitation organization, which produces synergy among partners and members